moj-analytical-services/splink/docs/blog/posts/2024-08-15-bias-continued.md

 It's also useful to examine each comparison to see which features impact the match probability the most.
 In Splink, you can use a [waterfall chart](https://moj-analytical-services.github.io/splink/charts/waterfall_chart.html) for this.
 This will help you identify if any weights are too predictive or not predictive enough based on your hypothesis.

-Some factor weightings might seem off for your hypothesis but be reasonable for the [overall model](#2-train-and-investigate-model).
+Some match weights might seem off for your hypothesis but be reasonable for the [overall model](#2-train-and-investigate-model).
 They might not be _wrong_ per se, but if they create issues in specific scenarios, they will **introduce bias into the pipeline**.

 ## <u>4.
 Identify bias mitigations</u>